houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 3.3 Theoretical regular expressions are a regular language denoting mechanism

 It's standard to say that theoretical regular expressions are equivalent to DFAs.
 In fact, we can [prove](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "prove") it.
-This means that, as a language denoting mechanism, the class of languages that theoretical regular expressions denote is the class of languages recognised by DFAs.
+This means that the class of languages that theoretical regular expressions denote is the class of languages recognised by DFAs.
 By definition, that's the class of regular languages.
 Hence, theoretical regular expressions are a regular language denoting mechanism.

 Following my cashing-out strategy, I now focus on how JavaScript regular expressions are not a regular language denoting mechanism by looking at backreferences.